-Those looking for the most headphone for the money will find a friend in the Backbeat Pro 2, a feature-packed pair of cans which do more than many pricier alternatives.
+Those looking for the most headphone for the money will find a friend in the Backbeat Pro 2, a feature-packed pair of cans that do more than many pricier alternatives.

 The best for comfort and warm soundOur score: 4/5

-Who’s it for: The business traveler who wants to shut out the world, but doesn’t want to give up great sound or ever-lasting comfort.
+Who they’re for: The business traveler who wants to shut out the world, but doesn’t want to give up great sound or everlasting comfort.

 Why we picked the Sennheiser PXC 550:

-Long revered as one of the best producers of high-end headphones, Sennheiser has been slowly upping the quality of its active noise cancellation technology to compete with Bose in recent years, and the PXC 550 are the closest the company has ever come.
+Long revered as one of the best producers of high-end headphones, Sennheiser has been slowly upping the quality of its active noise-cancellation technology to compete with Bose in recent years, and the PXC 550 are the closest the company has ever come to its rival.

-Similar in many ways to the Sony MDR-1000xM2, Sennheiser’s PXC 550 offer a myriad of great features — ambient awareness, touch controls, and a sleek, businesslike exterior — in their latest champion.
+Similar in many ways to the Sony MDR-1000xM2, Sennheiser’s PXC 550 offer a myriad of great features — ambient awareness, touch controls, and a sleek, businesslike exterior.
 But, also like the MDR-1000xM2, the best reason to check them out is the sound quality.

 Rich, balanced bass meets warm and detailed mids, with a clean upper register completing a perfectly spiced dish of sound.
 Few brands craft sound profiles as well as Sennheiser, and the brand’s sonic muscles are well-flexed for the excellent-sounding PXC 550.

 These are also among the most comfortable headphones we have tested, with thick earpads and a lightweight design that makes them virtually unnoticeable even after hours of wear.

 While the MDR-1000xM2 do slightly edge out the PXC 550 for our top slot in the genre, the two pairs of headphones are extremely competitive.
-Both offer slightly different designs and sound signatures, but share extremely similar usability and comfort, making it worth a head-to-head comparison before you pull the trigger on either.
+Both offer slightly different designs and sound signatures, but share extremely similar usability and comfort, making it worth a head-to-head comparison before you pull the trigger on one or the other.

 The best customizable soundOur score: 4/5